gavinlyonsrepo/pic_12F675_projects/README.md

 -----------------------------------------
 A set of projects and example code for the Pic 12F675 8-pin 8-bit Microcontroller, in C and Assembly.
-Each Project/example has a short readme, schematic and code file in the relevant subfolder.
+Each Project/example has a short Readme.md , eagle schematic image and source code file in the relevant sub-folder.

 | Num | Desc | Link |
 | --- | --- | --- |